 - Lingua – choose from 5 languages.
 Vocabulary games, spaced repetition.

-- Linguanaut: Learn Spanish – another free language resource with other languages available.
+- Linguanaut Spanish – another free language resource with other languages available.

 - News in Slow Spanish (Castilian) – Intermediate level.